 Involvement in professional organizations, including attending and presenting at local, regional, or national meetings, is an expectation of P&A employees and does not constitute professional development leave under this policy.

-While on leave, P&A employees are relieved of all regular University duties because typically these are taken as 100 percent leaves.
+While on leave, P&A employees are relieved of all regular University duties because typically the leave is taken at 100 percent time.
 It is the responsibility of the unit granting the leave to determine if and how funding and replacement costs will be provided.
 No central monies are available.

 Eligibility for Leave

-Mini, short-term, and extended leaves may be granted to professional and administrative employees with a notice of appointment that is (1) a minimum of nine months at 100 percent time; or (2) twelve months at 75 percent time or greater.
+P&A employees may be granted mini, short-term, and extended leaves with a notice of appointment that is (1) a minimum of nine months at 100 percent time; or (2) twelve months at 75 percent time or greater.
 Professional development leaves are awarded based on years of service, criteria established within each unit, and approval by the responsible administrator.
 Criteria are to include standards by which to evaluate the merits of the proposal and an assessment of the availability of resources to support the leave.
 Refer to the Procedures section in this policy for specific information on counting years of service.

 Income and Benefits during Leave

 - Mini-Leave: full salary and full benefits.
 Refer to Appendix to Policy for requirements based on duration of leave.